 Kreisman Law Offices has been handling product defect cases in cases of defective machinery, drugs, automobiles, trucks, dietary supplements, medical devices like hip and knee replacements, surgical products and tires, brakes.

-As a medical malpractice and injury law firm, we will fight for your legal rights and achieve justice for you.
+As Chicago medical malpractice attorneys and injury lawyers, we will fight for your legal rights and achieve justice for you.
 Our cases are handled on a contingency fee basis, which means that the client pays nothing unless there is a recovery.
 We engage America's best experts for the nuances of each of our cases and utilize state of the art technology to present our cases to juries in the most effective way.
 Kreisman Law Offices has the know-how and resources to obtain justice for you.

 Kreisman Law Offices has successfully handled a variety of personal injury cases including medical malpractice, wrongful death, birth injury, brain injury, truck accidents, car accidents, nursing home abuse and neglect cases and others.